Golden Gate National Cemetery

-Golden Gate National Cemetery is a United States national cemetery in California, located in the city of San Bruno, 12 mi south of San Francisco.
+Golden Gate National Cemetery is a United States national cemetery in California, United States, located in the city of San Bruno, 12 mi south of San Francisco.
 Because of the name and location, it is frequently confused with San Francisco National Cemetery, which dates to the 19th century and is in the Presidio of San Francisco, in view of the Golden Gate.
 Around 1937, San Francisco residents voted to bar the opening of new cemeteries within the city proper and, as a result, the site for the new national cemetery was selected south of the city limits in adjacent San Mateo County.